XanaduAI/pennylane-datasets/content/other/phase-angles/sin/using_this_dataset.md

 **Description of the dataset**

 QSVT and QSP are powerful quantum algorithms that implement a large class of polynomial transformations.
 However, many of the operators in these algorithms depend on a series of phase angles that correspond to the desired polynomial.
 While calculating these angles can be done efficiently in practice, it is not always straightforward.
-This dataset provides phase angles to implement QSVT and QSP for an approximation of $cos(x)$, making it easy to implement this polynomial without additional calculations.
+This dataset provides phase angles to implement QSVT and QSP for an approximation of $sin(x)$, making it easy to implement this polynomial without additional calculations.

 More specifically, we approximate  $f(x) = sin(2^k2\pi x)$ with a [Chebyshev polynomial](https://en.wikipedia.org/wiki/Chebyshev_polynomials), $P(x)$.
 The values $k$ and $\epsilon$ define the approximation:
 - **k** is a constant in $f(x)$ and determines the period of the function.